-If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with one of the Directors of Graduate Studies (Dr Peter Stewart for Classical Archaeology or Dr Mike Charles for Archaeology or Archaeological Science).
-If you feel unable to approach one of those individuals, you may contact the Head of Department (Prof. Julia Lee-Thorp).
+If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with one of the Directors of Graduate Studies (Dr Victoria Smith for Archaeology or Archaeological Science or Dr Peter Stewart for Classical Archaeology).
+If you feel unable to approach one of those individuals, you may contact the Head of Department (Prof. Amy Bogaard).
 The officer concerned will attempt to resolve your concern/complaint informally.